2000 - 2002 |

 Farhana uploads episode 1 on Youtube and shares it with LINCS, a national leadership initiative of the U.S. Department of Education, Office of Career, Technical, and Adult Education (OCTAE) to expand evidence-based practice in the field of adult education.
 The program is well received by English educators around the country who suggest creating a website where educators can access the content.

-Grand Café is rebranded to Grand Café English and Farhana starts developing the Grand Café English website. |
+Grand Café is rebranded to Grand Café English and Farhana starts developing the Grand Café English website based on the feedback. |

 2024